Honors in Art History

 1. The applicant must meet with the Departmental Honors Advisor during the Fall semester of the Junior year.
 The Departmental Honors Advisor will clarify details of eligibility and program requirements.
 At this time, with the advice and assistance of the Departmental Honors Advisor, a prospective Project Supervisor and prospective committee members may be approached, to help the applicant formulate a research project.

-2. The deadline for applying for Honors candidacy for academic year 2020-2021 is Monday, March 2, 2020.
+2. The deadline for applying for Honors candidacy for academic year 2024-2025 is Monday, March 4, 2024.
 Applicants must submit a research prospectus with a preliminary bibliography to the DUS for the Art History Program.
-The Undergraduate Committee for the Art History Program will review the prospectus and vote to approve or reject the proposed project and will inform of their decision within two weeks.
+The Undergraduate Committee for the Art History Program will review the prospectus and vote to approve or reject the proposed project and will inform applicants of their decision within two weeks.

-3. No later than Monday, March 23, 2020, candidates accepted to Honors in Art History will identify their Project Supervisor and two other committee members.
+3. No later than Monday, March 25, 2024, candidates accepted to Honors in Art History will identify their Project Supervisor and two other committee members.
 The applicant must have the same Project Supervisor throughout both semesters of the entire project.
 Students admitted to Departmental Honors must secure their Project Supervisor’s and committee members’ participation in March of their Junior year.
-A copy of this Honors Announcement must be provided to each member of the committee.
+A copy of the Art History Honors Announcement 2024-2025 must be provided to each member of the committee.

 4. The applicant must register for ARTH 691H (offered in the Fall of the Senior year) and ARTH 692H (offered in the Spring).
+December graduates will reverse the order of the semesters in which they take 681H and 692H.
 Students taking ARTH 691H will earn a grade of “SP.”
 At the conclusion of the program, those taking ARTH 692H will receive a letter grade, and the prior “SP” grade in ARTH 691H will also be converted to a letter grade.

 Procedures for Completing Honors in Art History

-1. Once the Undergraduate Committee has approved the proposed Senior Honors Thesis project and a student and his/her faculty supervisor have determined the specifics of the senior honors thesis research semester, the student should begin the registration process for ARTH 691H/Honors in Art History via the Online Course Management (OLCM) system at https://olcm.oasis.unc.edu.
-Please note: Independent Study Online Learning Contract Instructions have been kindly provided by the Office of Undergraduate Curricula on how to use the OLCM.
+1. Once the Undergraduate Committee has approved the proposed Senior Honors Thesis project and a student and his/her faculty supervisor have determined the specifics of the senior honors thesis research semester, the student should begin the registration process for ARTH 691H/Honors in Art History via the Online Course Management (OLCM) system.
+Please note: Independent Study Online Learning Contract Instructions have been kindly provided by the Office of Undergraduate Curricula.
 At this stage, the following details will need to be specified in the contract, as per the university regulations here cited:

 - The contract should stipulate the number of hours per week of work expected from the student; the number of required meetings between the instructor and student during the term; reading and writing assignments and due dates for them; assessment information specifying how the final grade will be determined; and a brief work plan.

-Once registered for 691H, the student must submit signed copies of the Permission to Form a Thesis Committee to the Departmental Honors Advisor and the Student Services Assistant.
+Once registered for 691H, the student must submit signed copies of the Art History Permission to Form Committee 2024-2025 to the Departmental Honors Advisor and the Student Services Assistant.
 The deadline for submission of the signed Permission to Form a Thesis Committee document is the last day of classes in the Spring semester.

 3. In ARTH 692H, the honors candidate will finish writing, and defend orally an interpretative essay of a length appropriate to the scope of the project.